e-lubrini/clustering-and-classifying-people/README.md

 **```clustering.py```** script takes as an input the path to the preprocessed csv file which will be used for training the KMeans algorithm (```--input param```).
 All the data is preprocessed using three methods: tf-idf, token presence and token frequency.
 Two ways of clustering are applied: clustering into 2 classes and claustering into 6 classes.
 The results of the algorithm with the default parameters are then stored into the ```data/Clustering results.csv``` (a comparison table) and ```data/Clustering visualization.png``` (a comparison plot) files.

 **```classification.py```** script  takes as an input the path to the preprocessed csv file which will be used for training the Percetron algorithm.
 All the data is preprocessed using Tf-Idf Vectorizer.
-The results of the algorithm with th default parameters are stored into the data folder.
+The results of the algorithm with the default parameters are stored into the data folder.
 The files are:

 - ```Confusion matrix 6 classes.png``` with the confusion matrix for the 6 class classification